ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ### Signed envelopes

-Some messages in the protocol are wrapped in an envelop to better facilitate adding/pruning the signature and to `hash_tree_root` the `message` separate from the signature.
+Some messages in the protocol are wrapped in an envelope to better facilitate adding/pruning the signature and to `hash_tree_root` the `message` separate from the signature.

 #### `SignedVoluntaryExit`